drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 ### Understanding range operators

-Range operators are useful when working with numeric fields like dates, scores, or rankings.
-In this example:
+Range operators work well with numeric fields like dates, scores, or rankings.
+In this
+example:

 * `global-album-ranking=1` matches albums with an exact ranking of 1
 * `release-date_gte=1960` matches albums released in 1960 or later
 * `release-date_lte=1969` matches albums released in 1969 or earlier

-When you combine query parameters with `&`, the API returns only albums that match all the specified criteria.
+When query parameters combine with `&`, the API returns only albums that match all the specified criteria.

 ### Available range operators